rust-lang/book/src/ch17-04-streams.md

 </Listing>

 With all those pieces put together, this code works the way we want!
-What's more, now that we have `StreamExt` in scope, we can use all of its utility methods, just like with iterators.
+What’s more, now that we have `StreamExt` in scope, we can use all of its utility methods, just like with iterators.
 For example, in Listing 17-32, we use the `filter` method to filter out everything but multiples of three and five.